ndronos/c-nomorph/Adamson-2011/README.md

 "Despite some aspects mysterious to the beginner and occasionally even to the adept, C remains a simple and small language, translatable with simple and small compilers.
-Its types and operations are well-grounded in those provided by real machines,
+Its types and operations are well-grounded in those provided by real machines, and for people used to how computers work, learning the idioms for generating time- and space-efficient programs is not difficult.

 (Adamson, 2011)